-Lake Frederick Neighborhood Village serves as a focal point to the 277 Triangle; Centers of Economy and as a gateway feature for the Shenandoah/Lake Frederick community and on a broader scale, a gateway feature for Frederick County as citizens and visitors approach the County from the east.
-This neighborhood village should promote a strong positive Residential land uses would be permitted only as an community image. accessory component of the neighborhood village commercial land uses.
+The Lake Frederick Neighborhood Village serves as a focal point to the 277 Triangle Centers of Economy, and as a gateway feature for the Shenandoah/Lake Frederick community.
+On a broader scale, a gateway feature for Frederick County as citizens and visitors approach the County from the east is desirable in this area.
+This neighborhood village should promote a strong positive community image.
+Residential land uses would be permitted only as an accessory component of the neighborhood village commercial land uses.
 Previously, a small area of neighborhood village commercial was identified on the south side of Route 277 in the general vicinity of the future entrance of Shenandoah and the existing Sandy's Mobile Home Park.
-The 2014 update to the Plan provides for an overall greater area and greater mix of uses in this area that is reflective of a stronger desire to create a more substantial focal point for activity.
+The 2014 update to the Plan provides for an overall greater area and mix of uses in this area that is reflective of a desire to create a more substantial focal point for activity.
 This is primarily based on the growth and development of the Lake Frederick Community and the involvement of new residents from this area.